AnalyticsAutomated/CommandRunner/README.rst

 TODO
 ----

-1. Implement rserveRunner for running commands in r
-2. Implement hadoopRunner for running command on Hadoop
+1. Implement hadoopRunner for running command on Hadoop
-3. Implement sasRunner for a SAS backend
+2. Implement sasRunner for a SAS backend
-4. Implement octaveRunner for Octave backend
+3. Implement octaveRunner for Octave backend
-5. matlab? mathematica?
+4. matlab? mathematica?